rhu-scopea/QR-Generator/README.md

    - **Border**: Width of the border around the QR code

 3. Customize the appearance:
-   - **Fill Color**: Color of the QR code modules
+   - **Fill Color**: Color of the QR code modules (for solid style) or first color for gradients
    - **Background Color**: Background color of the QR code
+   - **Gradient End Color**: Second color for gradient styles (appears when a gradient style is selected)
    - **Module Shape**: Shape of the QR code modules (Square, Circle, Rounded, etc.)
-   - **Color Style**: Style of coloring (Solid, Radial Gradient, etc.)
+   - **Color Style**: Style of coloring (Solid, Radial Gradient, Square Gradient, etc.)
    - **Embedded Image**: Optionally embed an image in the center of the QR code

+4. The QR code preview updates automatically as you change any setting
+   - Changes are debounced (500ms delay) to prevent excessive processing
-4. Click the "Generate QR Code" button
+   - You can still click the "Generate QR Code" button to manually refresh the preview

-5. The generated QR code will appear in the preview area
-6. Click "Download QR Code" to save the image to your computer
+5. Click "Download QR Code" to save the image to your computer

 ### Tips for Best Results